MKLab-ITI/pygrank/README.md

 ```
 ```
 @inproceedings{krasanakis2018venuerank,
-  title={VenueRank: Identifying Venues that Contribute to Artist Popularity.}, author={Krasanakis, Emmanouil and Schinas, Emmanouil and Papadopoulos, Symeon and Kompatsiaris, Yiannis and Mitkas, Pericles A}, booktitle={ISMIR}, pages={702--708},
+  title={VenueRank: Identifying Venues that Contribute to Artist Popularity}, author={Krasanakis, Emmanouil and Schinas, Emmanouil and Papadopoulos, Symeon and Kompatsiaris, Yiannis and Mitkas, Pericles A}, booktitle={ISMIR}, pages={702--708},